-Eligibility decisions for Subject-Specific and Part-Time AAP services are made by a committee at the local school, and screening is ongoing throughout the school year.
-To refer for Subject-Specific and Part-Time AAP services, submit the AAP School-Based Referral Form to the AART at the local school.
+Eligibility decisions for subject-specific advanced differentiation and part-time services are made by a committee at the local school, and screening is ongoing throughout the school year.
+To refer for subject-specific advanced differentiation and part-time services, submit the AAP School-Based Referral Form to the AART at the local school.

-Eligibility decisions for Full-Time services are made by the countywide central selection committee.
+Eligibility decisions for full-time services are made by the countywide central selection committee.

-Screening for Full-Time services occurs during specific screening cycles:
+Screening for full-time services occurs during specific screening cycles: